 The Chinese composed 90% of the Central Pacific’s workforce.
 Few of these workers’ correct names have been recorded, however.
 No letters or journal entries by a Chinese transcontinental worker have ever been found.
+Few photographs of the Chinese workers exist.
 No one knows how many Chinese workers died during the railroad’s construction.

-While the transcontinental was being built, the Chinese, considered racially inferior but cheap labor, were eagerly recruited from China by the Central Pacific Railroad; after the railroad was completed, politicians portrayed the Chinese as a threat in order to prohibit all immigration of Chinese workers who might “steal” jobs from white men.
-The Chinese Exclusion Act was signed by President Chester A. Arthur in 1882 and stayed in effect until 1943.
+While the transcontinental was being built, the Chinese, considered racially inferior but cheap labor, were eagerly recruited from China by the Central Pacific Railroad; after the railroad was completed, politicians and labor unions portrayed the Chinese as a threat.
+The Chinese Exclusion Act, signed by President Chester A. Arthur in 1882, stayed in effect until 1943.
 It was the first law that prevented all members of a specific ethnic or national group from entering the United States.

 During the Exclusion Act, Chinese migrants were detained at Angel Island in San Francisco Bay and held for extensive interrogation, sometimes up to 22 months.
 Prevented from working or contacting friends and family members, many detainees fell into depression; a few, faced with deportation, committed suicide.

 The Chinese poem that opens West was written by an anonymous detainee who elegizes one such suicide.

 Visitors of “West” can enter this poem either in the order of the characters or at random, thus producing their own translation of the poem by choosing how to enter it and reassemble its meaning online.